beling/book-pl/src/ch03-05-control-flow.md

 The safety and conciseness of `for` loops make them the most commonly used loop construct in Rust.
-Even in situations in which you want to run some code a certain number of times, as in the countdown example that used a `while` loop in Listing 3-3, most Rustaceans would use a `for` loop.
+Even in situations in which you want to run some code a certain number of times, as in the countdown example that used a `while` loop in listing 3-3, most Rustaceans would use a `for` loop.
 The way to do that would be to use a `Range`, which is a type provided by the standard library that generates all numbers in sequence starting from one number and ending before another number.